chris-yanx/cse15l-lab-reports/lab2.md

 ![image](lab2_image/output%20(1).png)

-* It calls the handleRequest method.
+* It calls the main method and then calls the handleRequest method.
 * url is an object with string field: "localhost:2004/add-messages?s=hello".
 The string field Result was "How are you" before calling this method.
 * The if statement checks if it contains "/add message".
 If so, it separate the query by "=".
-If the first part of query includes "s". "\n hello" is added to result after calling this method.
+If the first part of query includes "s".
+If all requirements are satisfied, "\n hello" is added to result after calling this method.

 ![image](lab2_image/output%20(2).png)

-* It calls the handleRequest method.
+* It calls the main method and then calls the handleRequest method.
 * url is an object with string field: "localhost:2004/add-messages?s=???".
 The string field Result was "How are you \n hello" before calling this method.
 * The if statement checks if it contains "/add message".
 If so, it separate the query by "=".
-If the first part of query includes "s"."\n ???" is added to Result after calling this method.
+If the first part of query includes "s".
+If all requirements are satisfied, "\n ???" is added to Result after calling this method.

 ## Part 2: Bugs